pypeit/PypeIt/doc/pypeit_file.rst

 For each instrument being reduced in a working folder, the top-level PypeIt file is referred to as an *instrument* PypeIt file.
-It is intended to be used to generate the instrument :doc:`setups` file and custom PypeIt files for the full reductions.
+It is intended to be used to generate the instrument :doc:`setup` file and custom PypeIt files for the full reductions.

 The standard naming for the instrument PypeIt file is::